RCMP Crest

 In the case of NWMP member Hall aforementioned, it was noted that the rank on his gravestone was 'Constable' when he in fact he retained the rank of 'Sergeant Major'.

-Not long ago, an interesting and helpful letter was received from Mr. Doug Pack.
+Not long ago, an interesting and helpful letter was received from retired Staff Sergeant Major, Doug Pack.
 Mr. Pack's research shines new light on ranks in the original 1873 North West Mounted Police.
-Mr. Pack's letter follows.
+S/S/M Pack's letter follows.

 Dear Mr. Healy:

-I am sending this letter from my home e-mail because it is easier to send you the link of one reference.
-I think I can provide a possible reason for Sergeant Major Hall being identied as Constable Hall.
+I think I can provide a possible reason for Sergeant Major Hall being indentified as Constable Hall.

 The notion that 'Sergeants Major' were once termed 'Chief Constable' is mainly from the NWMP Project currently undertaken by the Library and Archives Canada. (www.collectionscanada.gc.ca)